The Acela connects Boston, MA and Washington, DC over a 457-mile route operated by Amtrak, calling at 16 stations across 9 states.

 Route guide

 The Acela is a acela (high-speed rail) service operated by Amtrak.
 Trains run Up to 20 weekday round trips over 457 miles of mainline track between Boston South Station and Washington Union Station, calling at 16 intermediate and terminal stations across 9 states.
-For background reading on the corridor, several archival route histories are available alongside the operator's own marketing pages.

 What to watch for: Atlantic coast estuaries between New Haven and Providence; Long Island Sound vistas through Connecticut.